About Edinburgh Tradfest

 TRAVERSE THEATRE

-All the team but especially David Drummond, Conor O’Donnelly, Lauren Scott, Kevin McCallum & Renny Robertson
+All the team but especially David Drummond, Lauren Scott, Gordon Strachan, Kevin McCallum & Renny Robertson

 OUR HISTORY